2016 clown sightings

-In 2016, there were reports of people disguised as evil clowns in incongruous settings, such as near forests, schools and neighbourhoods.
-The incidents were reported in the United States, Canada, Australia, Ireland, New Zealand, the United Kingdom and subsequently in other countries and territories starting during August 2016.
-The sightings were first reported in Green Bay, Wisconsin, in what turned out to be a marketing stunt for a horror film.
-The phenomenon later spread to many other cities in the U.S. By mid-October 2016, clown sightings and attacks had been reported in nearly all U.S. states, 9 out of 13 provinces and territories of Canada, and 18 other countries.
+In 2016, there were reports of people disguised as evil clowns in incongruous settings, such as near forests, schools and neighborhoods.
+The incidents were reported in the United States, Canada, Australia, Ireland, New Zealand, the United Kingdom and subsequently in other countries and territories, starting in Green Bay, Wisconsin, on August 1, 2016, and continuing in other countries for the rest of August 2016.
+The Green Bay sighting was first reported on Facebook at around 2 AM local time and was later revealed to have been a marketing stunt for a horror film.
+The phenomenon later spread to many other cities in the United States.
+By mid-October 2016, clown sightings and attacks had been reported in nearly all U.S. states, nine out of 13 provinces and territories of Canada, and 18 other countries.

-Prior to the spate of incidents in 2016, numerous sightings of people dressed as clowns in odd or incongruous settings have occurred throughout the world since 2013.
+Prior to the spate of incidents in 2016, numerous sightings of people dressed as clowns in odd or incongruous settings had occurred throughout the world since 2013.
 The proliferation of videos and images of these precursor sightings spread through social media posts and viral sharing of the content.

 Scope, timeline and effects of sightings

 Precursor sightings

-One possible precursor event was the 2013 sightings of a "creepy clown" in Northampton, England.
+One possible precursor event were the 2013 sightings of a "creepy clown" in Northampton, England.
 The Northampton clown sightings, which were in the town during September and October 2013, were the work of three local filmmakers: Alex Powell, Elliot Simpson, and Luke Ubanski.
-The clown shared similar looks to Pennywise the Dancing Clown from Stephen King's book It.
-The trio started a Facebook page for the so-called "Northampton clown" and was using the appearances to drive traffic to the page.
+The clown resembled Pennywise from Stephen King's novel It.
+The trio started a Facebook page for the so-called "Northampton clown" and used the appearances to drive traffic to the page.

-In March 2014, Matteo Moroni from Perugia, owner of the YouTube channel DM Pranks, began dressing up as an evil clown and terrifying unsuspecting passersby; his videos racked up hundreds of millions of views.
-A rash of sightings appeared in California, USA in October 2014, which centered upon the "Wasco clown", and primarily occurred in the Wasco, California area with photos appearing on social media.
+In March 2014, Matteo Moroni from Perugia, owner of the YouTube channel DM Pranks, began dressing as an evil clown and terrifying unsuspecting passersby; his videos accrued hundreds of millions of views.
+A rash of sightings appeared in California in October 2014, which centered upon the "Wasco clown", and primarily occurred in the Wasco, California area with photos appearing on social media.

 A segment called "Why Are Clowns Scary?" was part of the 2014 documentary Killer Legends.
-The filmmakers traveled to Chicago to explore the previous clown panics that swept the city in 1991 and again in 2008, linking them to serial killer John Wayne Gacy, and the Stranger Danger panic.
+The filmmakers traveled to Chicago to explore the previous clown panics that swept the city in 1991 and again in 2008, linking them to serial killer John Wayne Gacy and the stranger danger panic.
 It was around this time in 2014 that some of the first clown sightings appeared in the U.S., including early sightings in Staten Island, New York.

 A person in clown attire was spotted in a cemetery in Chicago in July 2015.
 This occurrence involved two residents who spotted the "creepy clown" scaling the gate at the Rosehill Cemetery late at night.
 After the clown entered the cemetery, they turned to face the residents and began waving slowly as they made a video recording.
 After waving for a few seconds, the clown ran into a dark wooded area and was not seen again.
 Police investigation of the sighting did not lead to any arrests.